What Does It Mean When Pupils Are Blown? | Clear Vital Signs

 Treatment hinges on identifying and addressing root causes swiftly:

-- Medical Management: Controlling ICP using hyperosmolar therapy (mannitol), sedation, ventilation optimization helps reduce swelling.
+• Medical Management: Controlling ICP using hyperosmolar therapy such as mannitol or hypertonic saline, sedation, head positioning, oxygenation, and ventilation optimization can help reduce secondary injury.

-- Corticosteroids: Sometimes used for tumors or inflammation causing nerve compression.
+• Corticosteroids: Sometimes used for tumors or inflammation causing nerve compression, depending on the diagnosis and clinician judgment.

-Rapid assessment by neurologists and neurosurgeons is essential for best outcomes.
+Rapid assessment by emergency physicians, neurologists, and neurosurgeons is essential for best outcomes.

 The Importance of Timely Diagnosis

 Delays in recognizing blown pupils as signs of serious neurological compromise can be fatal.
-Emergency medical teams prioritize neuroimaging such as CT scans after identifying blown pupils during physical exams.
+Emergency medical teams prioritize neurological examination and neuroimaging such as CT scans after identifying concerning pupil changes during physical exams.

 Pupil Size Variations in Different Clinical Scenarios